Julianne2025/Data-Analytics-Portfolio/README.md

 - weekly_freight_insights.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_insights_invoice_D2L052126.png)

 ---

 ***Profit & Loss Financial Statement Analysis***

-This profit and loss data is for FY2008 and the prior year FY2007 for a large battery manufacturing company that later closed.
+This profit and loss Financial data is for FY2008 for a large battery manufacturing company that later closed.
 Fiscal year began on April 1.
+Monthly, quarterly, and total data for Actual FY2008 is included.
+Actual FY2007 Totals are included for variance analysis.
+No budget data or COGS detail is available.

 The original data was exported from the company JDE ERP system in 2008.
+Financial reports were provided after monthly accounting close.
 Now the profit and loss data are imported into Power BI from Excel spreadsheets for demostration purposes.
+DAX Measures table and Date table included.

-***Business Q&A***:  KPIs, FY2008 Actual vs Prior Year FY2007 Actual.
+***Business Q&A***:  FY2008 KPIs, FY2008 Actual vs Prior Year FY2007 Actual, Monthly FY2008 trends.

 ***Business Problems***:  Lack of performance analysis and tracking.
-Financial reports were not provided until after monthly accounting close.
-Data is from profit and loss financial statements that did not include COGS detail or budget data.